 If you use Microsoft Access, this course will help you manage databases more efficiently by advancing your skill set through hands-on lessons.

 Microsoft Access is one of the most widely used information management systems.
 This course will teach you advanced techniques in this powerful database program, including importing Excel spreadsheets as tables, creating query calculations to crunch numbers, and using Visual Basic to automate common tasks.
-From building reports to using conditional formatting, this course will teach you how to best present your data with Access 2019.
+From building reports to using conditional formatting, this course will teach you how to best present your data.
+This course is appropriate for Access versions 2019, 2021 and 365.

 - This course must be taken on a PC.
 Macs are not compatible.